madhusudhanrao-ppm/dbdevrel/create-oracleaidb26ai-devrel/createadb26ai-dev.md

     ![SQL](images/13-sql.png  )

-    From the database actions menu, select View all database actions or select SQL
+    From the database actions menu, select View all database actions or select **SQL**

     ![SQL Run](images/14-sql2.png )

-    In the SQL Worksheet you can see the default SH Schema already pre created, You can start using this worksheet with an example SQL
+    In the **SQL Worksheet**, you can see the default **SH Schema** already pre-created, You can start using this worksheet with an example SQL

         ```
         SELECT * from SH.COUNTRIES
         ```

-    Clean up the created resources by going back to the Resource Manager Stack and click on Destroy button.
+    Clean up the created resources by going back to the Resource Manager Stack and clicking on the **Destroy** button.

-    Click on Destroy confirmation button.
+    Click on the Destroy confirmation button.

 ## (Optional) Create Oracle Autonomous AI Database for Developers using Oracle Terraform Command Line Interface CLI